 Closd allows project managers to opt for the qualified signature when setting up their signing session, available through its partner DocuSign.

-• Creation of an evidence file and transmission of the decision
+- Compilation of an evidence dossier and transmission of the decision by a qualified agent

 By offering all types of electronic signatures, Closd adapts to any legal practice, regardless of your needs or the size of your organization.
 Do not hesitate to contact our team to learn more about the qualified signature.